 New York City is home to renowned museums like the Intrepid Sea, Air & Space Museum, the Metropolitan Museum of Art (The Met), and the Whitney Museum of American Art (The Whitney) — all of which are worth a visit, particularly in winter when you and your partner may want to escape the cold.

 That being said, there are a number of lesser-known museums that should also be on your itinerary when visiting New York in winter.

 A few of these include:

 - The Met Cloisters.
-This branch of The Met is located in the Washington Heights neighborhood of Manhattan and transports you to medieval Europe through art and architecture.
+This branch of The Met, which is rightfully listed in many NYC itineraries, is located in the Washington Heights neighborhood of Manhattan and transports you to medieval Europe through art and architecture.
 After exploring the museum, head out for a walk in the neighboring Inwood Hill Park, home to Manhattan’s last remaining Forever Wild forest.

 - The Tenement Museum.
 This living history museum in Manhattan’s Lower East Side allows you to enter a former tenement home for a look at what it was really like to be an immigrant in NYC from the mid-1800s to mid-1900s.

 - Museum of the Moving Image.
 Explore the captivating world of moving-image arts in Queens.
 The Jim Henson Exhibition is a must-see.
 Bonus: The museum shows hundreds of contemporary films each year, making this a great date spot in NYC.